pywugate/MyCoolPackage.jl/README.md

 The key difference is that Chris use GitKraken, which seems no problem.

-I used GitHub desktop and there are many problems:
+I used GitHub desktop and there are many problems [Ref2](https://github.com/pywugate/MyCoolPackage.jl?tab=readme-ov-file#2-githubdesktop-error):

 1. If I created new repo, GitHubDesktop always creates subfolder :